ruggeri/tech-notes/math/fourier/09-topological-closure-of-sinusoidals-on-period-t.md

 **The Algebraic Closure Is Incomplete**

-Our space of sinusoidals is not complete with respect to the sinusoidal basis `{ sin(kt), cos(kt) }`.
+Our space of sinusoidals is not complete with respect to the sinusoidal basis `{ \sqrt{2/T} sin(kt), \sqrt{2/T} cos(kt) }`.
 That is, there are Cauchy sequences that don't converge to any algebraically spanned function.
 I will later show that a sequence of sums converges to an indicator function of `(a, b)`.

+Note: even though an indicator function on `(a, b)` is spanned topologically, that does not mean that there is a sequence that pointwise converges to the indicator function.
+Consider the endpoints `a, b`.
+The sinusoidal sequence will "jump" past those.
+This is called the "Gibbs phenomenon."
+There is a finite jump of about 9%.
+But since the jump is only at a couple points, it doesn't affect the L2 norm, and the series still converges in norm to the indicator function.

 What is the completion of the space?
 It is all of the L2 integrable functions that have period `T`.
 This should be provable if I can show